rumbleFTW/retinal-segmentation/README.md

 **Arguments**

 - `--img`: (required) the path to the image to test.
 - `--network`: (required) the type of neural network to use for testing.
-Available options include att_unet, unet, seg_net, and sem_unet.
+Available options include att_unet, unet, and seg_net
 - `--device`: (optional) the device to use for testing, default is "cpu".
 - `--checkpt`: (required) the path to the checkpoint .pth file.